Contacts / Connections

-A: If you know which library the resource might be located in, find the affiliated community via the All Communities page.
+A: If you know which library the resource might be located in, find the affiliated community via the My Communities or Group Communities page.
 Click through the community's landing page, then click the “Library” tab.
 If you do not know where the resource might be, enter search terms in the main search box the same way you might enter search terms into a search engine.

 Q: Can I search for specific file types?

 A: Yes.
 Enter your desired keyword in the main search box.
 From the search results page, click "Show Advanced Search."
 Then click “Search for Specific File Types.”
 This gives you the option to specify file type: Document, Image, Spreadsheet, etc.

 A: The libraries are populated in two ways:

 1. When you include an attachment in a discussion post, the system automatically places it in the affiliated library.

 2. You can also upload documents directly to a library by using the “Share a File” link found under “Participate” in the main navigation or "Create New Library Entry" button on any community's library page.
 Library resources are not required to be associated with a discussion thread.

 Select the “Share a File” link found under “Participate” in the main navigation or "Create New Library Entry" on any community landing page.
 Please note that uploading a document is accomplished by completing a few steps, and each step must be completed before you can move on to the next: